Steiner-254/Cyfrin-Updraft-Course/Blockchain-Basics/Lesson2.md

 - Bitcoin Whitepaper (https://bitcoin.org/bitcoin.pdf)

+## Chainlink

+- Chainlink is a popular decentralized Oracle network that enables smart contracts to access external data and computation.
+Chainlink is also blockchain agnostic - so it's going to work with any chain out there.

+## Layer 2 Scaling Solutions
+- As blockchains grow, they face scaling issues.
+Layer 2, or L2, solutions have been developed to address this.
+L2 solutions involve other blockchains hooking into the main blockchain, essentially allowing it to scale.
+There are two primary types of L2 solutions:

+1. Optimistic Rollups: eg. Optimism, Arbitrum
+2. Zero-Knowledge Rollups: eg. ZK Sync, Polygon ZK EVM

 ## Terminologies

 - Blockchain: In web3, a blockchain is a digital ledger that records transactions across many computers in a secure and decentralized manner.
 Each block contains a number of transactions, and every new block is linked to the previous one, forming a chain.
 This makes the data tamper-resistant.
 Example: Bitcoin's blockchain records all BTC transactions.